KEN BARNES: Prairie wings and the pea field paradise

 Some years ago I met a young man who was a helper for my guide Brent Reil, at Beaverhill Outfitters.
 He was very personable and knew all he needed to about ducks and geese while we were in the field.
 His name was Boyd King.

-I then called another friend, Ken Rhodes, who I had hunted with at Beaverhill a few years earlier.
-He was all for it also, and wanted to bring his son Jeff along.
+I called another friend, Ken Rhodes, who I had hunted with at Beaverhill a few years earlier.
+He was also all for it, and wanted to bring his son Jeff along.
 It would be a first Canada hunt for Jeff, too.

 We were met at the airport that following September by Boyd's father, Gord, and were driven south for our hunt with King West Outfitters.
 Boyd lived with his parents and they had a terrific out building near their home for the hunters.

-Large living area and five bedrooms for sleeping up to 10 hunters.
+It had a large living area and five bedrooms for sleeping for up to 10 hunters.
 All meals would be cooked by Boyd's mother Pat in the main house.
 The morning of the first hunt, Boyd set us up in a pea field that was being used by a large number of Canada geese the afternoon before.

 He "hit the nail on the head" so to speak, because we had a awesome shoot.
 Lots of geese as well as wave after wave of Mallard ducks.
 It could not have been better.